 All you have to remember to do is address your readers and their concerns, always.

 Ask questions, find unique opportunities to open up a conversation, etc.

-Use polls, add call-to-actions throughout your content.
+You can achieve this using polls, embedded surveys, and add call-to-actions throughout your content.

 Tip #4: Listen to your audience

 This is probably the most important tip ever!